Infrastructure as a Service (IaaS)

 Service providers are required to meet the SLA requirements specified in the solicitation, including service availability of 99.5 percent.
 The BPA offers trouble tickets and order management capabilities.

-Our industry partners offer the five essential characteristics of cloud computing: Ever-present network access, resource polling, on-demand self-service, rapid elasticity, and measured service.
+Our industry partners offer the five essential characteristics of cloud computing: Ever-present network access, resource pooling, on-demand self-service, rapid elasticity, and measured service.
 This means you can access your infrastructure over the Internet through any web browser.
 Infrastructure can be quickly provided to you or scaled back, and the providers monitor your usage and charge you accordingly.

 Available to all government customers: